The Blue Eye

 If you don’t have a car or the patience for a bus, you can grab a taxi.
 In both cities, the streets next to the bus stations have rows of taxi drivers who are happy to take you.

 If the bus system seems a little overwhelming, have a look at my “A Detailed Guide to Albania Buses” article.
 It will help you make sense of all the chaos.
+I regularly update it, so the schedules and prices should be relatively accurate.

 The quick trip to the Blue Eye is something everyone traveling to southern Albania should do.
 It’s a wonderful way to spend a day and the perfect way to see a little slice of the country’s beautiful nature.